Stewart Hoover: Biography

 Hoover was born in Imperial, Nebraska, but he grew up in Rocky Ford, Colorado.
 His father, Wilbur R. Hoover, was a minister at the Church of the Brethren in Rocky Ford, and he was thus raised in a religious environment in a small town of 4,000 people.
 Under the influence of his father, Hoover developed an interest in media and religion early on his life.
 Rev. Hoover used to subscribe to a variety of local and national newspapers, including New York Times Sunday and Denver newspapers, and often discussed his insights on media and religion with his family.

 After high school, Hoover left his hometown to get a B.A. in philosophy and religion at McPherson College, a liberal arts college founded by the leaders of the Church of the Brethren, in McPherson, Kansas.
 He graduated in 1973 then he moved to California to pursue an M.A. in ethics from Pacific School of Religion/Graduate Theological Union in Berkeley.
 While he was there, he participated in its Religion and Society Seminar, organized by Robert N. Bellah.
 During two years of his M.A training, Hoover studied under John Coleman, SJ., Karen Lebacqz, and George Conklin.
 After he graduated in 1975, he moved to Elgin, Illinois to work as a consultant for Media Education and Advocacy for the Church of Brethren General Board.
 For four years Hoover and his wife, Karen Woody Hoover, stayed in Elgin where he also did a media reform work and participated in the creation of a nationally known media literacy curriculum, Television Awareness Training.

 In 1979, Hoover began his studies toward the M.A. and PhD degrees in communications at the Annenberg School for Communication, University of Pennsylvania.
 As a graduate student he worked under George Gerbner (who was dean of the Annenberg School for Communication at that time) on the Cultural Indicators Project Gerbner directed along with Professor Larry Gross.
 Gerbner later served (along with Carolyn Marvin) on Hoover's dissertation committee, which was chaired by Larry Gross.
 His dissertation, a qualitative study of the audience for Pat Robertson's 700 Club program, was later published, in revised form, as Mass Media Religion: The Social Sources of the Electric Church (Sage, 1988), in a series edited by Robert White.

 After he received his Ph.D. in 1985, Hoover was hired as an Assistant Professor by School of Communication and Theater, Temple University, Philadelphia.
 He stayed there for six years, becoming Associate Dean for Research and Graduate Studies in Temple's School of Communication and Theater, before he moved to University of Colorado at Boulder in 1991.

+In the Fall of 1996, Hoover was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.